Published: July 28, 2025 | Updated: April 3, 2026

 Are you experiencing kratom withdrawal symptoms?

 If you live in a state where kratom is banned or becoming harder to access, you don’t have to go through withdrawal alone.
 Many people don’t realize that kratom can cause physical dependence until they try to stop.
-Speak with a QuickMD provider today to find out your options for reducing cravings and withdrawal symptoms.
+Speak with a QuickMD doctor today to find out your options for reducing cravings and withdrawal symptoms.

 These state-by-state changes tell a story.
 What started as a plant-based supplement you could pick up at any gas station is now being regulated like prescription medication in many places.
 The days of unregulated kratom products are ending, and lawmakers are making it clear they see kratom as something that needs real oversight.